arnabbiswas1/competitive-data-science/README.md

 # competitive-data-science

-Refer to the Wiki page.
+For Notes, please refer to the [*Wiki*](https://github.com/arnabbiswas1/competitive-data-science/wiki) page.